doyleLai/Arduino-DCC-Station/README.md

 - Arduino UNO WiFi Rev.2 (Other ATmega4809 based boards may be supported)

 ## Wiring
 Connect pin 11 and pin 12 on Arduino to the two input pins of the H-bridge.
 Connect the two output pins of the H-bridge to the track.
 Be sure you use an H-bridge to deliver the large current flow used by locomotives.
-Do not connect Arduino pins to the track and locomotives directly.
+Do not connect Arduino pins to the track nor locomotives directly.

 ## Installation
 1. Download and unzip the project.